Ratau-Lebohang/Ratau-Lebohang/README.md

 ## 👨‍💻 About Me

-I’m an adaptable tech enthusiast with a strong foundation across **data analytics, data Scientist and modern IT ecosystems**.
+I’m an adaptable tech enthusiast with a strong foundation across **data analytics, data Science and modern IT ecosystems**.
 My work blends structured thinking, creativity, and technical depth, allowing me to contribute effectively in **data roles, tech operations, analytics, cloud-based work, and general IT environments**.

 I enjoy exploring how technology, automation, and data come together to improve decision-making, build efficient systems, and spark innovation.